The Digital Complication

 The algorithm doesn't wait to be asked.

-My page has zero followers.
+My page has one follower I never invited.
 I invited nobody.
 I spent nothing.
 The content is unremarkable - a small business sharing its work.
+The page hasn't posted anything in over five weeks.
 There is no reason for anyone to see it.

 But the algorithm showed it to people anyway.
 It decided who should see it.
 Not them.
 Not me.
 It.